CBC-UCONN/Genome_Assembly/README.md

 The above script is called [SOAPdenovo.sh](/short_read_assembly/03_assembly/SOAPdenovo.sh) and can be found in the SOAP/ directory.
 The script can be run using the `sbatch` command.

 It will produce bunch of files, and we are interested in the each k-mer scafold sequences produced, at the end of each run.
 These are the files which we will be used to asses the quality of our assembly.

 ```
-short_read_assembly/
-└── 03_assembly/
-    └── SOAP/
+SOAP
 ├── graph_Sample_31.scafSeq
 ├── graph_Sample_35.scafSeq
 └── graph_Sample_41.scafSeq
 ```